venkstasiva/Amazon-UI-Clone/README.md

 # Amazon-UI-Clone
-The front end page of amazon
+The front end page of amazon website